rares9301/ap0dl/readme.md

 ## Code redistribution

 Feel free to do so and take references from the codebase.
-You need not give credit to the project or [justfoolingaround](https://github.com/justfoolingaround), however, please do a `blame` check and see if the contributor wants to be credited.
+You need not give credit to the project.

 ## From the author